Penguins

 The transitional roster makes it much more difficult for the Penguins to score goals than it has been in a long, long time.

-“Obviously we lose two in a row coming off the break and that wasn’t the plan,” said Kevin Hayes.
-“Last night wasn’t what we want to put on the ice and I thought today we played really a good game and that we were the better team the whole night.
-And unfortunately that’s how hockey works sometimes.”
+“Obviously, we lose two in a row coming off the break, and that wasn’t the plan,” said Kevin Hayes.
+“Last night wasn’t what we wanted to put on the ice, and I thought today we played a really good game and that we were the better team the whole night.
+And unfortunately, that’s how hockey works sometimes.”

 Penguins Report Card